British Infantry Regiments in Malta 1939-1945

 Durham Light Infantry, 1st Battalion

 Prior to their arrival on the islands and the war, the 1st Battalion was in Shang-Hai,Tientsin and Peking before joining the British army’s operations in North Africa and, eventually, Syria.
-From Halfaya pass to Tobruk, the Dhurams saw intense combat making them one of the most experienced battalions on Malta.
+From Halfaya pass to Tobruk, the Durhams saw intense combat making them one of the most experienced battalions on Malta.

 Docked at the Grand Harbour aboard the Breconshire and HMS Kingfish in January of 1942, the Dhurams settled into Verdala palace and the surrounding gardens, as well as Ta’ Qali, Rabat and Dingli.
 The 1st Battalion would work closely with regiments from other brigades, such as those stationed in the centre of Malta between Valletta and Zebbug.
 The Durhams occupied observation posts in San Gwann and several other defensive positions on rotation with other regiments, as well as shared in the usual duties: from manning ammo-dumps to crater filling at Ta’Qali.
 In particular, the Dhuram’s formed a mobile reserve post being issued a large quantity of bicycles.
 They would also garrison the Inquisitor’s palace at Girgenti as an anti-parachutist force.